-- 153. Address Directory (Multi-Family).
+- 147. Address Directory (Multi-Family).
 A directory display monument sign shall be required for apartment, condominium, townhouse or mobile home parks.
 Each complex shall have an illuminated diagrammatic layout of the complex which indicates the name of the complex, all streets, building identification, unit numbers, and fire hydrant locations within the complex.
-Location of the sign and design specifications shall be submitted to and be approved by the Fire Prevention Bureau prior to installation. - 154.
+Location of the sign and design specifications shall be submitted to and be approved by the Fire Prevention Bureau prior to installation. - 148.
 Gates and Access.
-All manual and electronic gates on required Fire Department access roads or gates obstructing Fire Department building access shall be provided with the Knox Rapid entry system for emergency access by fire fighting personnel (CFC Chapter 5). - 155.
+All manual and electronic gates on required Fire Department access roads or gates obstructing Fire Department building access shall be provided with the Knox Rapid entry system for emergency access by firefighting personnel (CFC Chapter 5). - 149.
 Hydrant Verification.
-Hydrant locations shall be identified by the installation of reflective markers (blue dots) (City Ordinance 15.16.020). - 156.
-Knox Box.
-A "Knox-Box" shall be provided.
-The Knox-Box shall be installed a minimum of six feet in height and be located to the right side of the electrical room for each building.
-(CFC Chapter 5). - 157.
+Hydrant locations shall be identified by the installation of reflective markers (blue dots) (Temecula Municipal Code Section 15.16.020). - 150.
 Addressing.
 New buildings shall have approved address numbers, building numbers or approved building identification placed in a position that is plainly legible and visible from the street or road fronting the property.
 These numbers shall contrast with their background.
-Residential buildings shall have a minimum of 12-inch numbers with individual numbers being a minimum of six inches in size.
-Single family residences and multi-family residential units shall have 4-inch letters and/or numbers, as approved by the Fire Prevention Bureau (CFC Chapter 5 and City Ordinance 15.16.020). - 158.
+Single family residences and multi-family residential units shall have 4-inch letters and/or numbers, as approved by the Fire Prevention Bureau (CFC Chapter 5 and Temecula Municipal Code Section 15.16.020). - 151.
 Site Plan.
-The applicant shall prepare and submit to the Fire Department for approval, a site plan designating fire lanes with appropriate lane painting and/or signs (CFC Chapter 5). - 159.
-File Format Requirements.
+The applicant shall prepare and submit to the Fire Department for approval, a site plan designating fire lanes with appropriate lane painting and/or signs (CFC Chapter 5).

+152. File Format Requirements.
 A simple plot plan and a simple floor plan, each as an electronic file of the .DWG format, must be submitted to the Fire Prevention Bureau.
 Contact Fire Prevention for approval of alternative file formats which may be acceptable